ucb-substrate/argon/README.md

 codear core/compiler/examples/argon_workspace
 ```

 Open the `lib.ar` file within the workspace.
-You can then start the GUI by running Command Palette > Argon LSP: Start GUI.
+You can then start the GUI by running `Command Palette > Argon LSP: Start GUI`.

 > [!WARNING]
 > If you cannot find the command for starting the GUI but did not notice any obvious errors, you may be on an old version of VS Code.